BY-LAWS OF THE RELIGIOUS RESEARCH ASSOCIATION, INC.

 Sec.
 6. The Board of Directors shall have overall responsibility for developing policies and for guiding the activities of the Association between its annual meetings, including the specific responsibilities already stated herein.
 Furthermore, it shall guide and coordinate the work of the standing committees, resolve questions concerning membership qualifications or classification, and provide for the records and business management functions of the Association.

 Sec.
 7. The executive officer is responsible for the day-by-day functioning of the Association.
 He or she shall ensure that all of the Association’s mandates are performed and that recommendations for changes are brought to the Board of Directors’ attention as needed.

 Sec.
-1. The Nominating Committee shall prepare a slate of nominations for officers, chairpersons, and directors in accordance with By-Law III, Section 3.
+1. The Nominating Committee shall prepare a slate of nominations for officers, chairpersons, and directors-at-large in accordance with By-Law III, Section 3.
 Each slate of nominations shall include one or more names for each position.
 These shall be sent to the executive officer not less than one hundred twenty days before the scheduled annual meeting.

 Sec.
 3. Nominations may also be made by petition signed by not less than five members of the Association, and sent to the chairperson of the Nominating Committee together with the statement required in Section 4 not less than one hundred days prior to the scheduled annual meeting.

 Sec.
 4. The slate of nominations forwarded to the executive officer shall contain, in addition to the names, a brief statement as to present position and background of the nominees.

 Sec.
 1. Elections shall be conducted by ballot made available by the executive officer to all individual members of the Association.
 The results of the election shall be certified by the executive officer, and communicated to all members.

 Sec.
 2. Ballots shall be made available to the members not less than one hundred twenty days prior to the annual meeting.
 Votes, to be counted, must be submitted by members not less than ninety days prior to the annual meeting.